woctezuma/DiscordScraper/README.md

 # <p align=center> Discord Scraper of Guild Members

-This repository contains Python code to scrape all the users in a specific server's channel.
+This repository contains Python code to scrape all the members in a specific guild's channel.

 > [!Caution]
 > Using selfbots is against Discord's Terms of Service, **use this project at your own risk**!